 Another walk through picturesque streets and squares passes private palaces and public buildings such as the Gothic Revival city hall and the Neo-Classical Parliament.
 The Leopold Collection comprises excellent examples of the arts from the turn of the nineteenth century.
 The afternoon is spent in the Kunsthistorisches Museum again, this time concentrating mainly on Italian pictures – Bellini, Titian, Bellotto.
 There is also the recently re-displayed Kunstkammer here, an outstanding collection of metalwork and sculpture.

-£1,980.
-This includes: air travel (economy class) on scheduled Austrian Airlines flights (Airbus A320), coach travel for the airport transfers and on one other occasion; accommodation as described below; breakfasts, 1 lunch and 3 dinners with wine; admissions; tips for waiters, drivers and guides; all airport and state taxes; the services of the lecturer.
-Single supplement £260 (double room for single occupancy).
-Price without flights £1,770.
-Should you choose to combine this tour with ‘The Danube Festival of Song’, the latter will be charged at the no-flights price.
-The transfer between Vienna and Budapest is included.
+Air travel (economy class) on scheduled Austrian Airlines flights (Airbus A320), coach travel for the airport transfers and on one other occasion; accommodation as described below; breakfasts, 3 dinners with wine; admissions ; tips for waiters, drivers and guides; all airport and state taxes; the services of the lecturer.

 Hotel Bristol, Vienna: a 5-star hotel in a superb location on the Ringstrasse near the opera house, traditionally furnished and decorated.